Raboo/something_fail/pages/01.blog/parted-multi-partition-alignment/item.md

 So after searching the entire net.
 I found a [Server Fault question](https://serverfault.com/a/750083/154660) about someone that had troubles booting from a USB stick on a HP Microserver.
 And the answer explained that it needs to be a MBR partition table and not a GPT when booting from USB on that device.
 So I figured that it must be the same thing on HP ProLiant Rack Servers.

-So without this HP node not booting from the USB stick I wouldn't have gray hair and I wouldn't know that I didn't align my partitions properly.
+So without this HP node not booting from the USB stick I wouldn't have grey hair and I wouldn't know that I didn't align my partitions properly.
 Still I'm wondering why HP doesn't treat a USB stick as a regular HDD?